 Taking time off in lieu

-Underhours and overtime according to the hospitality CLA
+Underhours and overtime according to the CLA hospitality

 *A reference period is a period of twelve consecutive months and runs parallel to the holiday year (1 June to 31 May) or a calendar year (1 January to 31 December).
-The employer may also choose to use another twelve-month period as a reference period.
+The employer may also choose to use another twelve-month period as the reference period.
 This choice must then be stated in every employment contract and applies to all employees in the company.

 Your employer is responsible for a proper schedule and must take into account the number of hours for which you were hired.
 Are you working too few hours?
 Then you are also responsible for reporting that you are not working enough hours.
-Inform your employer of this as soon as possible, and preferably in writing!
+Inform your employer about this as soon as possible, and preferably in writing!

 Overtime